 WHY THESE PARTNERS?

-Although legal and socio-economic situation differs among partner countries, the main challenges for lynx conservation are similar, and mitigation of conflicts between stakeholders is strongly needed to reduce illegal killing.
-Innovative lynx monitoring approaches must be up-to-date and cover the entire area of lynx distribution.
+Although legal and socio-economic situation differs among partner countries, the main challenges for lynx conservation are similar.
+Mitigation of conflicts between stakeholders is strongly needed to reduce illegal killing.
+Lynx monitoring approaches must be up-to-date and cover the entire area of lynx distribution.
 In addition, to build mutual trust and increase lynx acceptance, participative approaches should be implemented that directly involve key stakeholders, namely hunters and foresters, into lynx monitoring and conservation activities.
 Finally, a transnational conservation strategy based on population-level data analyses must be prepared and acknowledged by multinational policy platforms.
 Our consortium of 11 partners was formed to ensure it has all the capacities to manage such a task.

 - Ministry of the Environment of the Czech Republic is governmental authority in the field of nature conservation in the Czech Republic.
 Its role is to support the implementation of conservation measures suggested within the project on national and international level and to manage the project.

 - Šumava National park Administration´s area of competence includes the core part of Czech – Bavarian – Austrian lynx population.
 SUNAP deals with lynx protection and monitoring since the early 1990s.
 In this project, lynx monitoring and lynx expertise as well as overall coordination of all monitoring effort are the main roles for this partner.

 - Alka Wildlife is an NGO that focuses on applied research and scientifically based protection and management of some species.
 In this project, Alka provides expertise, monitoring of Czech area outside protected areas and statistical analyses.